hsh2438/parallel_data_preprocessing/1_multiprocess/readme.md

 After once data loading, multi process starts for preprocessing text data. <br>
 If data file is big, loading data takes long time. <br>
 Each process creates temp file to save preprocessed text data. <br>
-If all process finish to preprocess, temp files are merged with subprocess (shell command). <br>
+If all process finish to preprocess, temp files are merged and removed using subprocess (shell command). <br>